 MMO games like World of Warcraft or Final Fantasy XIV have passionate fanbases and several mouse manufacturers release dedicated mice specially designed with these players in mind.
 An MMO mouse is often heavier than their FPS-oriented gaming mouse counterparts and they typically have more comfortable, ergonomic shapes designed for longer play sessions.
 They also have plenty of customizable side buttons, so your custom macros, abilities, heals, buffs, debuffs, and other crucial controls for your rotations are always at hand.
 When shopping for the best MMO mouse, you'll want to consider the build quality, shape, and size of the mouse as well as how many total inputs it has.
 You'll also need to decide how you'd like your mouse to be powered and whether you'd like a wired or wireless model.

-We've reviewed over 50 mice so far, and these are our recommendations for the best mice for MMOs.
-Also check out our recommendations for the best gaming mice, the best wireless gaming mice, and the best FPS mice.
+We've tested over 285 mice, and below are our recommendations for the best MMO gaming mice.
+Check out some of our other picks for the best gaming mice, the best wireless gaming mice, and the best budget and cheap gaming mice.